In this article

 Terms apply to Amex offers and benefits.
 Rates & Fees

-Earn 80,000 Membership Rewards® Points after you spend $8,000 on eligible purchases on your new Card in your first 6 months of Card Membership.
+You may be eligible for as high as 175,000 Membership Rewards® Points after spending $8,000 in eligible purchases on your new Card in your first 6 months of Membership.
+Welcome offers vary and you may not be eligible for an offer.

 Check if you're pre-approved for this card or special offers using the CardMatch Tool.